impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 ### Final Comment
 	- Positives
 		-
+		- VkF8
+			- 1. The proposed OptiFluence pipeline combines influence-based initialization (IF-Init) with unrolled optimization enhanced by rematerialization and truncated backpropagation (ReMat+TBPTT) for scalability.
+			- 2. Achieves near-perfect canary detectability (up to 99.8% TPR at 0.1% FPR) and up to 415× improvement over heuristic baselines on MNIST and CIFAR-10.
+			- 3. Optimized canaries generalize well across architectures (e.g., ResNet-9 → ResNet-50), enabling efficient third-party or regulatory auditing without model retraining.
+			- 4. Includes detailed ablation studies, comparisons to prior methods (e.g., metagradient-based optimization), and evaluations under DP-SGD training.
+			- 5. The paper is well-structured, with a clear presentation of motivation, methodology, and results.
+			-
+		-
 			- The paper tackles an important problem in empirical privacy auditing, providing a more principled alternative to heuristic canary constructions.
 			- The bilevel optimization formulation is elegant and connects privacy auditing with influence functions and gradient unrolling.
 		-